-In May 2019, GASB issued Statement No. 91 Conduit Debt Obligations.
+GASB issued Statement No. 91, Conduit Debt Obligations.
 The primary objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
 This Statement achieves those objectives by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosures.
 Pursuant to GASB Statement No. 95, GASB Statement No. 91 will be effective for the year ended December 31, 2023.
 Management does not believe that the implementation of this Statement will have a material effect on the financial statements.

-In January 2020, GASB issued Statement No. 92, Omnibus 2020.
+GASB issued Statement No. 92, Omnibus 2020.
 The requirements of this Statement will enhance comparability in the application of accounting and financial reporting requirements and will improve the consistency of authoritative literature addressing practice issues that have been identified during the implementation and application of certain GASB Statements.
 This Statement addresses a variety of topics and includes specific provisions about effective date of Statement No. 87, Leases; for interim financial statements, the terminology used to refer to derivative instruments and the applicability of certain requirements of Statement No. 84, Fiduciary Activities, to postemployment.
 The requirements related to the effective date of GASB Statement No. 87 and Implementation Guide 2019-3, reissuance recoveries and terminology used to refer to derivative instruments are effective upon issuance.
 The remaining requirements of GASB Statement No. 92 are for year ending December 31, 2022.
-Management does not believe that the implementation of this Statement and Guide 2019-3 will have a material effect on the financial statements.
+The implementation of this Statement did have a material effect on the financial statements.